Career Opportunities (See Job Opportunities)

 All County employees and their family members are eligible for membership in the state chartered City County Credit Union (CCCU).
 The Credit Union provides members the opportunity to save for the future, take advantage of competitive loan programs and enjoy many free and low-cost services.
 Employees can also use direct deposit to have their paychecks sent to the Credit Union automatically or arrange for deposits to their Credit Union accounts through payroll deduction.

-Accounts are easily accessible through ATM machines located in several County buildings and through Call-24, a bank-by-phone system.
-CCCU has six locations in Broward County.
+Accounts are easily accessible through ATM machines located in several County buildings and through Call-24, a bank- by-phone system.
+CCCU has eight locations in Broward County.
 Visit a CCCU branch to open your account or call CCCU at 954-522-2705.
-Contact Payroll Central at 954-357-7190 or firstname.lastname@example.org regarding direct deposit or payroll deduction.
+Contact Payroll Central at email@example.com or 954-357-7190 regarding direct deposit or payroll deduction.

 Criminal Background Check